Disease/Disorder

 Pre-Bleed/Preventative Management

-• Early prophylaxis with factor concentrates is the best method for preventing or reducing the risk of recurrent joint bleeds and arthropathy, and is typically administered for severely affected patients two to three times per week.17,18
+- Early prophylaxis with factor concentrates is the best method for preventing or reducing the risk of recurrent joint bleeds and arthropathy, and is typically administered for severely affected patients two to three times per week.15, 20 Even one hemarthrosis induces synovial angiogenesis and recurrent bleeding; early continuous prophylaxis is superior to episodic therapy for joint preservation.15

-• Due to cost, potential adherence challenges amongst adolescents, as well as the development of neutralizing autoantibodies (inhibitors) to FVIII/IX, new alternative therapies have become available that allow for subcutaneous administration and longer half-life.
-This includes humanized antibody mimicking FVIIIa function, small interfering RNAs, and gene therapy.19,20
+- Due to cost, potential adherence challenges amongst adolescents, as well as the development of neutralizing autoantibodies (inhibitors) to FVIII/IX, new alternative therapies have become available that allow for subcutaneous administration and longer half-life, which reduces the required number of injections, further improving patients’ quality of life and treatment adherence.15 This includes humanized antibody mimicking FVIIIa function, small interfering RNAs, and gene therapy.15,21

-• Ancillary treatments include vasopressin and fibrinolysis inhibitors.
-DDAVP increases FVIII levels by 2.5-6 fold and can be used for hemorrhagic episodes in mild hemophilia A patients or before minor procedures.
-Antifibrinolytic drugs can be used prior to dental procedures and epistaxis, oral hemorrhage, or menorrhagia.19
+- Ancillary treatments include vasopressin (DDAVP) and fibrinolysis inhibitors.
+DDAVP increases FVIII levels by 2-3 fold and can be used for hemorrhagic episodes in mild hemophilia A patients or before minor procedures.
+Antifibrinolytic drugs can be used prior to dental procedures and epistaxis, oral hemorrhage, or menorrhagia.22

-• Two studies showed no association of increased incidence of bleeding or joint outcome related to high impact sports or strenuous physical activity in patients receiving adequate prophylaxis.21, 22 However, the National Hemophilia Foundation recommends that patients engage in activities that it has stratified as “safe” or “moderate” while avoiding those that are “dangerous” such as football, lacrosse, and hockey.23 Each patient and sport should be evaluated prior to participation in addition to adequate adult supervision and prophylaxis.
+- In patients receiving adequate prophylaxis, high-impact sports or strenuous activity show no increased risk of bleeding or adverse joint outcomes.23 However, the National Hemophilia Foundation recommends that patients engage in activities that it has stratified as “safe” or “moderate”, such as aerobics, swimming, frisbee, and more while avoiding those that are “dangerous” such as football, lacrosse, and hockey, or those that involve high contact.24 Each patient and sport should be evaluated prior to participation in addition to adequate adult supervision and prophylaxis.

 Acute Hemarthrosis

-• First line treatment is clotting factor replacement therapy.
-Rapid administration has shown to reduce the severity of the bleeding episode.17
+- First line treatment is clotting factor replacement therapy.
+Rapid administration has shown to reduce the severity of the bleeding episode.15, 20

-• Arthrocentesis should be avoided in the absence of factor therapy.
-It can be considered in painful joints after failure of conservative therapy.
+- Arthrocentesis should be avoided in the absence of factor therapy, though it can be considered in painful joints after failure of conservative therapy.
+Joint aspiration can reduce inflammation in acute hemarthrosis, but evidence does not confirm that benefits surpass procedural risks.15

-• Compressive bandage, static orthotics for joint immobilization, elevation, and avoidance of weight-bearing should be implemented for up to 7 days.24,25
+- Compressive bandage, static orthotics for joint immobilization, elevation, and avoidance of weight-bearing should be implemented for up to 7 days.25

-• Progress to active range of motion (AROM) or very careful assisted active range of motion (AAROM) and avoid passive range of motion (PROM) to prevent further hemarthrosis.
-Balance, coordination, and proprioceptive exercises are beneficial.
+- Chronic Hemarthrosis: characterized by destructive synovitis, joint destruction, osteophyte formation, and ultimately hemophiliac arthropathy.
+When tolerated, a supervised physiotherapy program aiming to preserve muscle strength and functionality to pre-bleeding level should be initiated.1,20 Patients should progress to active range of motion (AROM) or very careful assisted active range of motion (AAROM) and avoid passive range of motion (PROM) to prevent further hemarthrosis.
+Balance, coordination, and proprioceptive exercises are beneficial, and hydrotherapy may be more effective than land exercises for pain relief.
+Dynamic orthotics can support pain management and functional restoration.

-• Pulsed high-intensity laser therapy has been found to significantly reduce pain, improve function compared to placebo laser in children with mild to moderate hemophiliac arthropathy.27 Non-invasive synovectomy using radiation or chemical agents is indicated in refractory synovitis.17 It does not require major coverage with coagulation factors.
+- Non-invasive synovectomy using radiation or chemical agents is indicated in refractory synovitis.15,20 It does not require major coverage with coagulation factors.

 Coordination of care

 A multidisciplinary approach is recommended in these patients.
-Primary care physician, hematologist, physiatrist, genetic counselor, physical and occupational therapist, and orthopedic surgeons are involved in the treatment.
-The physiatrists input is important to the patient from the point of diagnosis throughout their lifespan.
-It should be involved in the assessment, education and treatment of the condition.1
+A primary care physician, hematologist, physiatrist, genetic counselor, physical and occupational therapist, and orthopedic surgeon should be involved in the treatment.
+The physiatrist’s input is important to the patient from the point of diagnosis throughout their lifespan, and should be involved in the assessment, education and treatment of the condition.1

 Patient & family education

-Parents and family must: learn how to recognize signs of bleeding and be prepared for bleeding episodes; know the location of nearest certified Hemophilia Treatment Center; and be oriented about national and international support organizations.
+Parents and family must learn how to recognize signs of bleeding and be prepared for bleeding episodes, know the location of nearest certified HTC, and be oriented about national and international support organizations.

-The patient should wear a medical ID bracelet or necklace to alert any care providers about his hemophilia.
+The patient should wear a medical ID bracelet or necklace to alert any care providers about their hemophilia.

-• Hemophilia Joint Health Score (HJHS and HJHS 2.1) – is a physical examination tool appropriate for monitoring joint change over time or assessing efficacy of treatment regimens.
-It is useful when there is a need for orthopedic intervention, or as an outcome measure of physiotherapy interventions.28, 29
+- Hemophilia Joint Health Score (HJHS and HJHS 2.1) – is a physical examination tool to measure the impact of bleeding in the joint and is appropriate for monitoring joint change over time or assessing efficacy of treatment regimens.
+It is useful as an outcome measure of orthopedic or physiotherapy interventions.28,29

 Gaps in the Evidence-Based Knowledge